cartheur/ideal/README.md

 [VIDEO](https://www.youtube.com/watch?v=HCDf3Vzl7GM)
 Video 6.1: Demonstration of the enactive cognitive architecture in the Little Loop Problem.

-Video 6.2 (below) demonstrates the ECA architecture when the agent has a visual system similar to that in Video 4.1.
-In this video, the two gray sharks implement ECA, whereas the blue fish are simply moving on a straight ligne to illustrate a dynamic environment.
+Video 6.2 demonstrates the ECA architecture when the agent has a visual system similar to that in Video 4.1.
+In this video, the two grey sharks implement ECA, whereas the blue fish are simply moving on a straight ligne to illustrate a dynamic environment.
 In addition to preys (blue fish), sharks can also see other salient objects: flowers, colored bricks of walls, and other sharks (but not dark green walls because they blend into the background).

-Due to their interactional motivation, the sharks tend to move towards salient objects (as in Video 4.1, interactions consisting of getting closer to salient objects have a predefined positive valence).
+Due to their interactional motivation, the sharks tend to move towards salient objects -- as in Video 4.1, interactions consisting of getting closer to salient objects have a predefined positive valence.

-Once they reach a salient object, the sharks can experience specific interactions: they can eat a fish, bump into a wall, or cuddle with another shark (flowers afford the _move forward_ interaction as empty cells, the sharks just swim through them).
+Once they reach a salient object, the sharks can experience specific interactions: They can eat a fish, bump into a wall, or cuddle with another shark, flowers afford the _move forward_ interaction as empty cells, the sharks just swim through them.

 As explained in §6.2, the ontology mechanism associates interactions when they overlap in space.
 As a result, the sharks learn bundles of interactions that represent fish, brick walls, other sharks, and flowers.
-Once these bundles are learned, the behavior selection mechanism favors moving towards fish or other sharks because they afford interactions that have a positive valence (eating and cuddling).
+Once these bundles are learned, the behavior selection mechanism favors moving towards fish or other sharks because they afford interactions that have a positive valence such as eating and cuddling.

 [VIDEO](https://www.youtube.com/watch?v=LjOck5ts_2g)
 Video 6.2: Demonstration of the enactive cognitive architecture in a continuous, open, and dynamic environment.